mrtrkmn/mrtrkmn.github.io/content/posts/automate-ci-cd-with-slack-command.md

 ---

-In this post, I will create a simple command to run a workflow on Github.
-This will be done with help of AWS Gateway.
-AWS Gateway provides 1 million API calls per month for 12 months at the time of writing this post.
+In this post, I will create a simple command to run a workflow on Github using AWS Gateway service.
+This post was written when AWS offered 1 million free API calls per month for a 12-month period.

 ## Setup Github

-On Github side, there is not much to setup other than adding a line to a workflow.
+The setup on the Github side is minimal and only requires adding a line to the existing workflow file.
 For demonstration purposes, I will go use one of the repository from [merkez](https://github.com/merkez).
 Let's choose [insthat](https://github.com/merkez/insthat) repository for this occurence.

 When we check its existing workflow file, it looks like as follows:

 ```yaml